Pasanga 2: Critical reception

 The film received positive reviews from critics.
-Behindwoods rated the film 3.5 out of 5 and wrote, "Do a favor to Tamil cinema, watch Pasanga 2, let other superstars try what Suriya has!".
-Indiaglitz rated the film 3.25 out of 5 and wrote, "An enjoyable and enlightening ride into the world of kids".
-Kollytalk rated the film 3.5/5, stating "Message for everyone".
 The Times of India rated 3 out of 5 stars stating "The film will certainly appeal to an undemanding viewer."
 Sify rated 3 out of 5 stars stating "Pasanga 2 is a neat family entertainer and a must watch for both parents and current generation kids."
 Hindustan Times rated 2 out of 5 stars stating "Pandiraj’s Pasanga 2 starring Surya and Amala Paul has a novel core plot but the film takes an awfully long time to get to the point, and when it does, it spins out of focus, weighing us down with inane incidents and slapstick humour."
 India Today rated 3 out of 5 stars stating "While many directors in Kodambakkam worry about the corruption in India, here is Pandiraj who has sincere concern for our families and kids.
 His worries about the commercialisation of education, deprivation of 'family time' in a busy urban lifestyle and rank-oriented education are all apparent in this film, and it has a simple storyline."
 Deccan Chronicle rated 3 out of 5 stars stating "Pandiraj has packaged several issues in an entertaining manner without being preachy."

-Online Release

-Herotalkies has legally released Pasanga 2 Tamil movie on their online movie streaming portal to overseas customers.

-Box office

-The film performed well at the box office and three weeks after release, the makers announced that the film would be screened free for children under ten years old.
-The movie grossed over 50 crore worldwide theatrical ran 75 days.